kenowr/kenowr/README.md

 # Homepage of Kenneth Ooi

 Hi!
-I'm Kenneth, and I'm currently a PhD student at the School of Electrical Engineering, Nanyang Technological University, Singapore.
+I'm Kenneth, and I previously studied at the School of Electrical Engineering, Nanyang Technological University, Singapore.
 My current research focuses on developing artificial intelligence techniques for soundscape augmentation, but I dabble in other projects related to soundscapes and acoustics here and there.

 ## About this page